OfficeDev/microsoft-teams-sample-complete-node/README.md

   - Tabs
   createdDate: 5/8/2017 9:41:53 AM
 ---

+# Microsoft Teams Bot in Node.js

+Sample that shows how to build a Microsoft Teams bot in Node.js.

 # Fastest way to see this project in action

 1. Remix and get the project running on Glitch by simply clicking here: